 After you’ve received your loan funds, the repayment period will start.
 The amount and timing of your payments will be documented in your loan agreement.

 Usually though, you’ll repay your loan with periodic payments.
-Each of these periodic payments will include principal and interest.
-If you have any questions about your repayment terms, be sure to ask your lender prior to taking out the loan.
+Each of these periodic payments will include principal and interest rates.
+If you have any questions about your repayment terms or how much you’ll pay in interest, be sure to ask your lender prior to taking out the loan.